A Guide to Bowel Imaging

-Learn and earn credit at your own pace with unlimited access to this course through January 15, 2022.
+Earn credit at your own pace through January 15, 2022 and continue to access your videos until January 16, 2029.
 See below for detailed information and learning outcomes.

 ||This course offers 10 CME and SA-CME Credits following completion of an online test.

 ARRS In-Training Member price: $99

 Video content for this Online Course will be available to view until January 16, 2029, which is ten years following the issuance date of this course.
 ARRS reserves the right to remove video content before the end of the ten year period.
 Video content that contradicts current science or misleads the viewer based on changes to accepted clinical practice may be removed on a case-by-case basis.

 After completing this course, the learner should be able to: Evaluate the role different modalities like fluoroscopy, CT, MR, and molecular imaging play in diagnosing bowel pathologies; Recognize imaging presentation of acute bowel conditions including bowel ischemia; Diagnose and characterize active and chronic Crohn disease on CT and MR enterography; Describe the imaging characteristics of various small bowel tumors; Optimize fluoroscopy techniques in diagnosing postoperative complications; Describe techniques to optimize CT colonography.

 - Imaging of Crohn Disease—R. Sanyal

 - Radionuclide Imaging of the Small Bowel—A. Goenka